Doann Houghton-Alico

-From Hiroshima we traveled to Kyoto
+From Hiroshima to Kyoto

 From Hiroshima we traveled to Kyoto—Japan’s city of temples, and, if you come at the right time of year, cherry blossoms.
 We did not, but thoroughly enjoyed the beauty of several of the temples, shrines, and gardens . . . and the Nishiki Market, where we munched on fish cakes, Kyoto pickled vegetables, and other street food as we wound our way through the crowds.
 At least we had an idea of what we were eating then.
 For most of our meals, we felt this sign was written for us!
 How nice to say it is a lunch menu in English, but then nothing else.